,

 School Captain

 This highly prestigious position is sort after by many in year six.
-To be selected they must have shown themselves to be excellent role models at all times.
-In addition, they write a letter of application, explaining why they would like to be considered and what they would bring to the role.
-Their tasks include showing visitors around the school, organising collective worship and helping staff.
-In addition, they run one weekly collective worship either by leading it themselves or by organising a rota of team captains and other year six pupils who will lead collective worship.
-They have to ensure the other children know exactly what they are doing and have a hymn and prayer organised.
-Not only that, but they have a seat on the Worship Committee, who run our Church Services.
+To be selected they must show themselves to be excellent role models.
+They will need to write a letter of application, explaining why they would like to be considered and what they would bring to the role.
+Their tasks will include showing visitors around the school, supporting collective worship and helping staff.

 Worship Committee